NicholasRaynes/NicholasRaynes/README.md

 - 🎨 Passionate about creating digital art, specifically in 8-Bit landscapes and urban environments.

-- ⭐ Goal for Summer 2022: Create and upload a personal website, to showcase my digital art.
+- ⭐ Goal for Summer 2022: Create and upload a personal website using JavaScript, to showcase my digital art.

 - 📫 How to reach me **nicholasraynesmb@gmail.com**